lyle-nel/siga/README.md

 ```
 $ tail -f data/cracked.txt
 ```
-to see how it tries to crack the myspace list.
+to see which md5 hashes it has managed to crack from the myspace list.

 ###Other Examples: